ah140797/news_media_NLP/README.md

 ### Other files
 You will also find 23 r-markdown scripts named through *01_*, *02_* etc. Each script corresponds to a chapter in the reproducibility notebook.
+The file *index.Rmd* is the first chapter of the reproducibility notebook.

 You will also find the following folders: